Saturday, July 11, 2026

 And as we get to the next generation of gaming, Mortal Kombat was taken to the next level in 3D space with three games, Deadly Alliance, Deception and Armageddon.
 The trilogy of games involved switching between styles in game, doing Conquests, combo trials and earning color-coded coins to unlock content in the Krypt.
 I know we loved switching styles.
 It became a part of innovation that it is a praise-worthy feature, especially when it comes to combos.
 They became fan favorites of the series due to switching styles introduced in them.

 Remember what I said that there is a caveat to one of the licensed games?
 Let's talk about specifically on Tak and the Power of Juju.
-It is one of the games that take place within the fictional Pupanunu tribe that draws inspiration from the Native American tribe and has a sense of having a charming environment and being a collect-a-thon like Spyro.
+It is one of the games that take place within the fictional Pupununu tribe that draws inspiration from the Indian tribe and has a sense of having a charming environment and being a collect-a-thon type of game like Spyro.
 The only caveat is the fact that while has the Nick Games logo, Tak and the Power of Juju actually came out before the TV show with the same name premiered on Nickelodeon, like how Donkey Kong Country came out before the TV show premiered.
 The money provided to license it for that deal went to THQ.
 Then a sequel came to be Tak 2: The Staff of Dreams.

 Tak 2 is a game that retains the charming environment and includes Flora and Fauna, the two goddesses, though Flora did appear in the first game and not in the TV show.
 While almost identical as that of the first game, animations are more fluid and can die often by falling off cliffs and chasms since there are no lives system.
 Here's the funny thing about this.